avra911/slip-plate/README.md

 ## Notes

 - Tests include a basic end-to-end flow that encrypts data, splits the DEK, recovers it and decrypts to verify correctness.
 - The plate renderer uses ANSI symbols/colors for terminal output.

-If you want, I can also add `pyproject.toml` / `setup.cfg` to make editable installation via `pip install -e .` seamless — tell me and I'll add them.